Juror: Bruce Gilden

 If your pictures aren’t good enough, then you’re not getting close enough.
 Robert Capa

 Getting close enough to one’s subject(s) is difficult for most of us, and yet it’s essential to making effective street photographs.
-For this exhibit Darkroom Gallery and juror Bruce Gilden will be looking for your ability to step into the interplay of human activity and to seize the moment.
+For this exhibit Darkroom Gallery and juror Bruce Gilden looked for photographs that illustrate the interplay of human activity and that seize the moment.

 It was a very hard choice to pick the winner but in the end, there was something in the photo of the boy with the mask.
 This photo is not a cliché.
 Overall most of the work missed the mark, some narrowly others by a mile.
 Many of the photos were too cramped on one side and had too much space on the other side.
 A good photograph works well across the whole frame.